analogdevicesinc/ai8x-synthesis/README.md

-# I8X Model Training and Quantization
+# AI8X Model Training and Quantization
 # AI8X Network Loader and RTL Simulation Generator

-_12/18/2019_
+_12/20/2019_

-_Open this file in a markdown enabled viewer, for example Typora (http://typora.io).
+_Open the `.md` version of this file in a markdown enabled viewer, for example Typora (http://typora.io).
-See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a description of Markdown._
+See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a description of Markdown.
+A PDF copy of this file is available in the repository._

 This software consists of two related projects:
 1. AI8X Model Training and Quantization